2018 3

 2016 SOUTARD 94p

 Tasted twice - last time in November 2021.
 Consistent notes.
-Polished wine, noble, discrete acidity, Perfectly ripe fruit and silky tannin, great complexity and distinction, precise and focused wine.
+Polished wine, noble, discrete acidity, perfectly ripe fruit and silky tannin, great complexity and distinction, precise and focused wine.

 2015 SOUTARD 93-94p